 You should also maintain a running total of comparative cost reductions resulting from the efficiencies created by your decisions.

-Major companies have several national or international locations, each with varying volumes of IT equipment.
+Major companies have several locations across various countries, each with varying volumes of IT equipment.

 While in many instances, “globalizing” certain supply chain functions offer benefits due to economies of scale.

-With ITAD, however, regionalizing or “localizing” ITAD functions is usually more cost-effective because of the reduction in total logistics costs.
+With ITAD, however, regionalizing or “localizing” ITAD functions is usually more cost-effective and will save you money because of the reduction in total logistics costs.
 Moving less equipment over shorter distances will offset most volume advantages.

 Develop your ITAD strategy carefully, keeping in mind that more than one ITAD provider will: